zephir-lang/zephir-docs/en/optimizations.md

 <a name='internal-call-transformation'></a>
 ## internal-call-transformation
-The internal-call-transformation is required to generate internal methods, based on their equivalent PHP ones, allowing for the bypass of the PHP userspace for thos internal method calls.
+The `internal-call-transformation` is required to generate internal methods, based on their equivalent PHP ones, allowing for the bypass of the PHP userspace for those internal method calls.
 By default, this optimization is turned off.

 This optimization generates 2 implementations per method, one that is exposed in PHP and an internal one.